-In 1973, Houston Baptist College officially became Houston Baptist University following completion of a formal self-study for the Southern Association of Colleges and Schools.
+In 1973, Houston Baptist College officially became Houston Baptist University following completion of a formal self-study for the Southern Association of Colleges and Schools, and approval by the Board of Trustees in November 1972.
 At the same time, degree programs were revised, making the Bachelor of Science option available to all graduates.
 The instructional divisions were completely reorganized into college units.

 Five colleges headed by deans replaced the previous structure of eight divisions.
 The new structure consisted of the H. B. Smith College of General Studies and four upper-level colleges - the College of Business and Economics, the College of Education and Behavioral Sciences, the College of Fine Arts and Humanities, and the College of Science and Health Professions.
 A sixth College was created in 1978 by separating the College of Fine Arts from the College of Humanities.
 The seventh college was created in 1991 by separating the College of Nursing and the College of Science and Mathematics.
 In 1995, a College of Arts and Humanities was again combined from the previously separate colleges.
+In 2007, the Honors College was formed and classes began in that program in fall 2008.
+In that same year, a Philosophy major was developed.
+A feasibility study was conducted for forming a College of Continuing Studies.

-When the instructional areas were reorganized in 1973, the University adopted a quarter calendar that permitted multiple admission opportunities annually.
+When the instructional areas were reorganized in 1973, the University adopted a semester calendar that permitted multiple admission opportunities annually.
 Semester hours were retained as the standard credit unit.
 An early admissions program also was established which enabled students to secure high school diplomas at the end of the freshman year of college matriculation.
+The semester calendar was reviewed by the faculty and administration in 2006-07 and the decision was made to revert to the semester calendar in fall 2008.